pysys-test/pysys-test/docs/UserGuide.rst

-For really advanced cases, you can programmatically set the ``executionOrderHint`` on each descriptor by providing a custom `pysys.xml.descriptor.DescriptorLoader` or in the constructor of a custom `pysys.baserunner.BaseRunner` class.
+For really advanced cases, you can programmatically set the ``executionOrderHint`` on each descriptor by providing a custom `pysys.config.descriptor.DescriptorLoader` or in the constructor of a custom `pysys.baserunner.BaseRunner` class.